Scalar-Measurement Attitude Estimation on $\mathbf{SO}(3)$ with Bias Compensation: Observer Design

 This result guarantees local convergence while relaxing the sufficient condition of Lemma~1 in \cite{alnahhal2025scalar}.
 In fact, the linear formulation in $\mathbb{R}^9$ imposes a stricter uniform observability requirement, whereas the intrinsic formulation on $\SO(3)$ requires uniform observability only in three dimensions.
 Consequently, this result strengthens Lemma~1 in \cite{alnahhal2025scalar} by establishing a necessary and sufficient uniform observability condition that can be applied across different scenarios.

-To illustrate this, consider the classical and simplest case involving constant directions $a_i, b_i \in \mathbb{S}^2$.
-The next corollary, which we believe of practical interest, provides explicit conditions for uniform observability of $(A_\lambda^\star,C_\lambda^\star(t))$ for the case of two and three scalar measurements ($m=2,3$) with two non-collinear inertial directions $b_1$ and $b_2$, which, \textit{e.g.}, might represent the inertial directions available from the pair accelerometer-magnetometer.
+To illustrate this, consider the classical and simplest case involving constant directions $a_j^{(i)}, b_i \in \mathbb{S}^2$.
+The next corollary provides explicit conditions for uniform observability of $(A_\lambda^\star,C_\lambda^\star(t))$ for the case of two and three scalar measurements ($m=2,3$) with two non-collinear inertial directions $b_1$ and $b_2$, which, \textit{e.g.}, might represent the inertial directions available from the pair accelerometer-magnetometer.
 Notice how $m=3$ is the minimum number of scalar measurements that guarantees uniform observability for $R$ constant.